SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 To get to the top, you will climb around 100 steps.
 The staircase is wooden with several flights.
 There are also several benches along the way, so you can stop and rest if needed.

 At the very top, you will find an open area that allows you to gaze out over the SF Bay.
 You can see downtown SF, the Golden Gate Bridge, City Hall, and so much more.
-You will also be able to see past SF over to Sausalito and over to Oakland.
+You will also be able to see across the bay over to Sausalito and over to Oakland.

 As you can see in the picture above, you will be on a rocky surface at the top.
 However, it's easy to navigate and there is a fence all around the summit.

-There is a second set of stairs to the top that take you from 14th Avenue to the summit.
+Alternatively, you could also access the summit on a second set of stairs that take you from 14th Avenue to the top.

 This wonderful park is another gem in the Golden Gate Heights in San Francisco district.
 This small park is on the southern end of the district.